connervieira/connervieira/README.md

 ### What kinds of software do you write?

-Honestly, a little bit of everything.
+I do a little bit of everything when it comes to development.
 Usually my inspiration for a particular project comes from a need that I have that can't be resolved with existing libre/open source software.
 Generally speaking, I write web-based services in PHP, and local programs in Python.
+I also have experience with C++ and Godot as well.

 ### Can I find the source code for all V0LT software here on GitHub?

 While a good portion of V0LT source code can be found on Github, there are a few programs that aren't hosted here.
 Since GitHub is run by Microsoft, and it requires non-free JavaScript to function, my main place for hosting source code is on the V0LT website itself.
 Think of GitHub like a mirror of the code up the V0LT website.
-The code on GitHub might be more up to date, but the source code for all of the official releases are accessible only using the V0LT website.

-### Do you program professionally?

-I do not.
-I'm currently studying to go into the cyber security and computer science fields, and V0LT is a side project that I'm extremely invested in.
-I don't program professionally, and the only time I make anything off of it is when people who enjoy my work [contribute financially](https://v0lttech.com/donate.php) to support it.
-While these donations are greatly appreciated, they don't even cover a fraction of the losses I incur running V0LT.
-When it comes to V0LT, I do what I do for the ethical reasons, not the financial gain.

-In the future, I hope to turn V0LT into a profitable business, but at the moment I'm pretty far off from that goal.